- April 8, 2020

 - Posted by: Jeff Kish

-- Category: AI & Advanced Computing News, Complex System Analysis News, Latest News, Research & Development News
+- Categories: AI & Advanced Computing News, Complex System Analysis News, Latest News, Research & Development News

 ROCKVILLE, Md.—December 20, 2019—Intelligent Automation, Incorporated (IAI), a technology innovation company, announced today that it has been awarded a contract by the U.S. Air Force to develop a simulation framework that can easily incorporate disparate sensor simulation models without the need for manual translation and integration of sensor models.